Alabama Lands Most AP All American Selections

-The associated press has released it’s annual pre-season All American teams.
+The Associated Press has released its annual pre-season All-American teams.
 To nobody’s surprise, Alabama has the most selections of any school with a total of six.
-Ohio State came in 2nd place with five selections, followed by Georgia with four.
-The Tide landed four players in the first team selections and two more on the second team.
+Ohio State came in second with five selections, followed by Georgia with four.
+The Tide landed four players in the first-team selections and two more on the second-team.

 Alabama Doubles Number of All-Americans from 2021